Personal Capital

 Personal Capital is an online financial advisor and personal wealth management company headquartered in Redwood Shores, CA with offices in San Francisco, CA, Denver, CO, Dallas, TX and Atlanta, GA.

 History

 Personal Capital was founded by Bill Harris, Rob Foregger, Louie Gasparini and Paul Bergholm in 2009.
 Personal Capital was formerly known as SafeCorp Financial Corp.
 The name was changed in 2010 and publicly launched on September 9, 2011.
 Since 2012, Personal Capital has been registered with the U.S. Securities and Exchange Commission (SEC) as an investment advisor.

-In both 2014 and 2015, Personal Capital was named to CNBC Disruptor 50 list.
-In June 2015, Personal Capital had over $1.5 billion in assets under management.
-In September 2015, there were 800,000 people using Personal Capital's free investing tools to monitor $150 billion in assets.

 In June 2016, National Basketball Players Association (NBPA) teamed up with Personal Capital through a financial education program.

 In December 2016, Personal Capital raised $25 million in Series E funding from IGM Financial, closing the round at $75 million.

 In July 2020, Canadian-owned, Denver-based Empower Retirement announced it would be purchasing Personal Capital for $825 million plus a contingency payout.

+In February 2023, Empower Retirement officially renamed Personal Capital and all of its products to Empower.